Tank1334/Onboarding-Newbies/chapter_01/practical_exercise_01.md

 - How at is cloudera agent and how to manage it?
 - How to access the API and the documentation.

+### 883 Group Dashboards - For each service, answer the following questions:
+- What is the go for each dashboard?
+- What are the main features of each dashboard?

 ## Additional Resources:
 - [Cloudera Manager](https://www.cloudera.com/products/cloudera-manager.html)
 - [Cloudera Manager Documentation](https://docs.cloudera.com/documentation/enterprise/6/6.3/topics/cm_ig_intro.html)